awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.CreatingReplGroup.ExistingCluster.md

 **\-\-primary\-cluster\-id**
 The name of the available Redis \(cluster mode disabled\) cluster's node that you want to be the primary node in this replication group\.

-If you want to enable in\-transit or at\-rest encryption on this replication group, add either or both of the `--transit-encryption-enabled` or `--at-rest-encryption-enabled` parameters and meet the following conditions\.
-+ Your cluster must be running Redis version 3\.2\.6 or 4\.0\.10\.
-+ The replication group must be created in an Amazon VPC\.
-+ You must also include the parameter `--cache-subnet-group`\.
-+ You must also include the parameter `--auth-token` with the customer specified string value for your AUTH token \(password\) needed to perform operations on this replication group\.

 The following command creates the replication group `sample-repl-group` using the available Redis \(cluster mode disabled\) cluster `redis01` as the replication group's primary node\.
 It creates 2 new nodes which are read replicas\.
 The settings of `redis01` \(that is, parameter group, security group, node type, engine version, and so on\.\) will be applied to all nodes in the replication group\.

 For Linux, macOS, or Unix: